kristofferahl/koshu-shell/readme.md

 If a value includes spaces you need to quote it!

     ./koshu.sh <taskname> --param foo='some value for foo' --env BAR='some value for BAR'

+### Output

+You may suppress output from koshu by specifying the `-s` or `--silent` option.

+In contrast, you may also show verbose output from koshu by specifying the `-v` or `--verbose` option.

 ## Help